My clients come to me when they are done DIY-ing their book proposal.

 The Honest Truth

 You can expect honest feedback (with care).
 If your draft needs more work, I will tell you.
 If your draft is amazing, you really should believe me.

 If you want to consider self-publishing, or if you’re struggling with which agent to go with, I will tell you what you need to know to make an informed decision.

 Proposal-to-Pitch is my signature one-on-one, nonfiction book proposal program.

 We’ll work together one-on-one for about six months to develop and pitch your nonfiction book proposal.

 Blueprint for Your Book is a 6-week one-on-one plan for exactly what your book will be.

 Go from an idea you’re excited about to a clear, complete, and compelling Blueprint Plan for your book!

-Learn more about Blueprint to Your Book >
+Learn more about Blueprint for Your Book >